phalcon-orphanage/docs/fr/reference/models.rst

 The ORM provides an API to create your own behaviors.
 A behavior must be a class implementing the :doc:`Phalcon\\Mvc\\Model\\BehaviorInterface <../api/Phalcon_Mvc_Model_BehaviorInterface>`
 Also, Phalcon\\Mvc\\Model\\Behavior provides most of the methods needed to ease the implementation of behaviors.

-The following behavior is an example, it implements the Blamable behavior which helps identify the user that is performed operations over a model:
+The following behavior is an example, it implements the Blameable behavior which helps identify the user that is performed operations over a model:

 .. code-block:: php